-From a statutory perspective, the main sources of employment law are the Employment Act 2000 ("the Employment Act"), the Workers' Compensation Act 1965 ("Workers Comp Act"), the Human Rights Act 1981 ("HRA") and the Occupational Safety & Health Act 1982 (and accompanying regulations) which collectively deal with employment standards, rights, compensation and workplace discrimination.
+From a statutory perspective, the main sources of employment law are the Employment Act, 2000 (as amended) ("the Employment Act"), the Workers' Compensation Act 1965 ("Workers Comp Act"), the Human Rights Act 1981 ("HRA") and the Occupational Safety & Health Act 1982 (and accompanying regulations) which collectively deal with employment standards, rights, compensation and workplace discrimination.
+In addition, there is a body of trade union legislation governing the rights of unionised employees.

-The contract of employment between the parties is also a source of law between them, which if governed by Bermuda law, will be subject to common law and jurisprudence from the Bermuda Courts.
+The parties will also be governed by the contract of employment, which if governed by Bermuda law, will be subject to the common law and jurisprudence of the Bermuda Courts.